Marjorie Merriweather Post: Marriages

 Joseph E. Davies: In 1935, Post married her third husband, Joseph E. Davies, a Washington, D.C., lawyer.
 They had no children and were divorced in 1955.
-From 1937 to 1938, in a crucial period leading up to World War II, Davies served as the American ambassador to the Soviet Union, ruled at that time by Joseph Stalin.
-During this time, Davies and Post acquired many valuable Russian works of art from Soviet authorities.
+From November 1936 to June 1938, in a crucial period leading up to World War II, Davies served as the American ambassador to the Soviet Union, ruled at that time by Joseph Stalin.
+Post accompanied Davies to Moscow, and they acquired many valuable Russian works of art from Soviet authorities at very reasonable prices.

 Herbert A. May: Post's final marriage, in 1958, was to Herbert A. May, a wealthy Pittsburgh businessman and the former master of fox hounds of the Rolling Rock Hunt Club in Ligonier, Pennsylvania.
 That marriage ended in divorce in May 1964 and she subsequently reclaimed the name Marjorie Merriweather Post.

 Death

-Post died at her Hillwood estate in Washington, D.C., on September 12, 1973 after a long illness, and was buried there.
-She left the bulk of her estate to her three daughters, Adelaide Close, Eleanor Post Close and Nedenia Hutton.
+Post died at her Hillwood estate in Washington, D.C., on September 12, 1973, after a long illness, and was buried there.
+She left the bulk of her estate to her three daughters.

 In popular culture

-Merriweather Post was portrayed by Ann Harding in the 1943 film Mission to Moscow, a fictionalization of her third husband, Joseph E. Davies's book detailing his time as Ambassador to the Soviet Union.
+Merriweather Post was portrayed by Ann Harding in the 1943 film Mission to Moscow.
+It was a dramatization of the book by the same title, written by her third husband Joseph E. Davies, who had chronicled his time as U.S. Ambassador to the Soviet Union.